Vespertine112/Vespertine112/README.md

 ### 🌄 About Me :

 - 📖 I'm currently a full-stack developer Global Vinyl Solutions.
-- ⛺ In my free time I love to get outside, or hack on projects of all kinds (you might find me working on my Corne V3)! 👓
+- ⛺ In my free time I love to get outside, or hack on projects of all kinds ([you might find me working on my Corne V3](https://github.com/foostan/crkbd) 👓

 ---